 Ading’s Gourmet Tuyo

 Ading’s Gourmet Tuyo is the glamorized version of the lowly tuyo.
 It is a dip, condiment, or pasta sauce.
 Or, it may be eaten with rice.
 Find Ading’s Gourmet Tuyo at Negros Showroom, Robinsons City Walk.

 Margie’s has long been in the Bacolod pasalubong business.
 They have an extensive line of Bacolod delicacies.
 But what made them famous is their hopia sebuyas dayon.
 It’s their signature pasalubong item.

 Margie’s has a bustling restaurant, too.
 They serve breakfast and lunch daily until 6pm.
 Located at corner Burgos-Lopez Jaena Sts.
 Tel.
 No. 4349375

 Jojo Vito Designs Gallery

-The ANP Showroom is just that–the showroom of Negros producers.
-They are selling anything from food items, to clothes, to home decor, to jewelry, to furniture, and many other things in between.
-Their main showroom is located at 9th-Lacson St., with a branch at the Robinsons City Walk, Lacson St., Mandalagan.
+The Negros Showroom displays producs by the Association of Negros Producers.
+They sell food items, clothes, home decor, jewelry, furniture, among others.
+Their main showroom is located at Robinsons City Walk, Mandalagan.